Jordan527/TSI-Ticketing-System/README.md

 ### IAM User
 1. Open the AWS Management Console and navigate to `IAM`.
 2. Select `Users` on the left panel then click `Create user`.
-3. Enter a name like `Ticket queuer` and click `Next`.
+3. Enter a name like `Ticket Bot` and click `Next`.
 4. Under permissions keep the `Add user to group` option selected.
 5. Under `User groups` create a new user group.
-   1. Add a name for the user group like `TicketQueuer`.
+   1. Add a name for the user group like `Ticket Admin`.
    2. Search and select the permission policy called `AmazonSQSFullAccess`.
    3. Select `Create user group` to create the group.
 6. Select your newly created user group and click `Next`.
 7. Click `Create user` to create the IAM user.
 8. Under the `Security credentials` tab and `Access keys` section, click `Create access key`.
-   1. Select `Local code`, tick the confirmation box and click `Next`.
+   1. Select `Command Line Interface (CLI)`, tick the confirmation box and click `Next`.
    2. Click `Create access key`.
    3. Save both the public and private access keys somewhere safe, not in plain text.

 ### AWS Configure
 1. Download AWS CLI from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/).
-2. Run the command `aws configure` in a terminal and complete the steps (choose a region that is close to you for minimum latency).
+2. Run the command `aws configure` in a terminal and complete the steps (choose a region for minimal latency and/or cost).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>